Economy of Phoenix: Present

-As the financial crisis of 2007–10 began, construction in Phoenix collapsed in 2008, and housing prices plunged.
+Due to the Great Recession, construction in Phoenix collapsed in 2008, and housing prices plunged.
 Historically, Arizona trailed the rest of the country into recession, but Phoenix entered this last recession before the rest of the country due to the prominence of the construction industry in its economy.

 According to the Bureau of Economic Analysis of the United States Department of Commerce, in 2018, Maricopa County had a Gross Domestic Product (GDP) of just over $220.8 billion, a 4.5% increase over the prior year.

 The 10 largest industries were, in descending order: real estate ($31 billion), financial services ($21.3 billion), manufacturing ($16.8 billion), health care ($15.7 billion), retail ($14.9 billion), wholesale ($12.9 billion), professional services ($12.8 billion), construction ($10.4 billion), waste management ($9.1 billion), and tourism ($6.8 billion).
 Government, if it had been a private industry, would have been ranked third on the list, generating $18.9 billion.

 Manufacturing ranks third among Phoenix's industries, and includes the production of computers and other electronic equipment, missiles, aircraft parts, chemicals, and processed foods.

 The military has a significant presence in Phoenix, with Luke Air Force Base located in the western suburbs.
 At its height, in the 1940s, the Phoenix area had three military bases: Luke Field (still in use), Falcon Field, and Williams Air Force Base (now Phoenix-Mesa Gateway Airport), with numerous auxiliary air fields located throughout the region.
 Foreign governments have established 30 consular offices and eleven active foreign chambers of commerce and trade associations in metropolitan Phoenix.